njmattes/stochasticist/README.md

    [`false`](/drunkard/false), [`1`](/drunkard/1),
    [`0`](/drunkard/0).
 Defaults to `true`.)

+### Note

-Note that `mouse` and `drunkard` are mutually exclusive (with `mouse` taking precedence).
+`mouse` and `drunkard` are mutually exclusive
+(with `mouse` taking precedence).

 Some values that can't be parsed fall back to defaults.
 Others generate 403 errors.
-Consistency may be obtained in a future version.
+Consistency amongst errros may or may not be obtained future versions.